 Chapter 3: Requirements Analysis

-3.1
+3.1 Introduction

 In this chapter we will discuss more about the functional and nonfunctional requirements of the application.
 Use case diagram and table along with system sequence diagram that will give a brief detail of the requirements and how it will be further implemented.